Lakemast/WifiCar/README.md

 * VBAT+ is the voltage of your battery at full charge.
 Must be under 25V to not damage 7805 voltage regulator at PCB.
 * R3 and R4 are the resistors in the PCB Schematic.
 Choose a value to R4 then calculate R3 value.
 Remember there is no problem using a resistor with a approximate resistance value.

-### Uploading the code to ESP8266 device
+### Uploading the code to NodeMCU

-[Follow this to upload the code to your ESP8266 device](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/).
+[Follow this to upload the code to your NodeMCU](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/).
 Remember you will upload the code on the [WiFiCarESP folder](/WiFiCarESP).

 ### Uploading the code to ESP32CAM